-The Prevalence of Hypophosphatemia and Its Associated Risk Factors in Diabetic Ketoacidosis Patients
+The Prevalence of Hypophosphatemia and its Associated Risk Factors in Diabetic Ketoacidosis Patients

 diabetes mellitus, prevalence, hypophosphatemia, risk factors, diabetic ketoacidosis, childrenAbstract